 1. Software, and why you should consider it…

-Dedicated construction fleet management software can help to automate most of the administrative processes and organisation of responsibilities, but you will need to carefully consider the vendor you pick to ensure you to get the right system for your needs.
+Dedicated construction fleet management software can help to automate most of the administrative processes and organization of responsibilities, but you will need to carefully consider the vendor you pick to ensure you to get the right system for your needs.

-Some fleet software suppliers will be specialists in certain areas such as leasing with a focus on finance and customer management, or logistics focusing on trailers and commercial vehicle compliance.
+Some fleet software suppliers will be specialists in certain areas, such as leasing, with a focus on finance and customer management, or logistics focusing on trailers and commercial vehicle compliance.

 If you find the right vendor, fleet software can really improve the visibility of how much your assets cost to own and run, while streamlining your support staff’s workload too.
-This will also allow you to concentrate on fleet improvements, making the best use of the equipment while staying legally compliant.
+This also allows you to concentrate on fleet improvements, making the best use of the equipment while staying legally compliant.